-What Causes Hand Veins to bulge and How are They Treated?
+What Causes Hand Veins to Bulge and How are They Treated?

-What is Bulging Hand veins?
+What is Bulging Hand Veins?

 Hand veins are a medical condition that causes bulging and protruding veins in the hands.
 Veins in hand look and act very similar to varicose veins.
 While everyone has veins in their hands for proper blood circulation, nobody wants to see these veins bulging their skin.
 While most of the primary causes of hand veins are unpreventable, the condition is easy to treat and remove veins.

-What Cause of Varicose Veins in Hand to bulge?
+What Causes of Bulging Veins in Hands?

 1) The primary cause of bulging hand veins is age.
 Your skin loses its elasticity and becomes thinner as you age.
 The thinning of skin makes the hand veins much more visible than they were, and the loss of elasticity makes the hand veins appear.

 2) Exercise is another common cause of hand veins.
 It may not make sense, but attempting to improve your health has the potential to ruin the appearance of your hands.
-The physical activity experience during exercise causes your blood pressure to rise.
+The physical activity experienced during exercise causes your blood pressure to rise.
 This elevated blood pressure causes your veins to be pushed closer to the skin.
 The bulging hand veins should go away once your blood pressure returns to normal, but exercising on a regular basis will make the hand veins permanent.

 3) The final cause of hand veins bulging is extremely hot weather.
 High temperatures tend to wreak havoc on everyone’s veins.
 Even a young and healthy person will see their veins enlarge.
 The high temperatures make it harder for vein valves to work properly, which ultimately makes the veins enlarge.